Other related deaths

 Barts Health NHS Foundation Trust

-Concerns summary Fragmented governance processes and significant delays in acting on investigation findings impede learning.
+Concerns summary (AI summary) Fragmented governance processes and significant delays in acting on investigation findings impede learning.
 The lack of electronic medical records across mental health teams risks lost notes and poor continuity of patient care.

 Lamont Roper